 “Hey honey, look at this!”
 I heard my wife say.
 She showed me an article about cord blood stem cell banking and asked me if we should look into it.
 What I wanted to say was, “Oh no. Now we have to make another decision about our birth.”
 But what came out of my mouth was “That’s interesting dear, but it’s way too complicated and probably just a gimmick anyway.”
 Well, my wife read through the article and by the end she was convinced we should do it.
 It appeared we had made another decision.

-Over the next couple of weeks I researched the issue thoroughly.
+Over the next couple of weeks I researched cord blood stem cell banking thoroughly.
 If we were going to bank our baby’s cord blood, we were going to do it right.
 I discovered it was much simpler than I’d imagined.
 The cord blood wouldn’t actually be taken from our baby at all.
 After the umbilical cord is cut, the blood is drained out of the placenta and remaining umbilical cord, thus the term, “cord blood.”
 This blood is rich in baby’s “stem cells,” which are immature blood cells that are able to change and mature into any type of blood cell as baby grows, just like bone marrow cells.
-These cells are preserved in a storage facility, ready for use when needed.
+These cells are preserved in a cord blood stem cell banking storage facility, ready for use when needed.

 My wife felt strongly about banking the baby’s blood because she had cancer as a teenager.
 She wanted to take every precaution for our kids, and having some cord blood available in case any of them should need it gave her peace of mind.
 And, she could even use it herself.
-Of course, we hoped we would never need it for these reasons, but as I read more about stem cells, I found out there were many more uses than just treating cancer.
+Of course, we hoped we would never need it for these reasons, but as I read more about cord blood stem cell banking, I found out there were many more uses than just treating cancer.
 Research is showing promising results using stem cells to treat heart disease and neurological diseases.
-This is really what got me excited about banking our baby's blood - not just to treat cancer, but for all the other chronic diseases that could possibly be cured or improved with this new and innovative treatment.
+This is really what got me excited about cord blood stem cell banking – not just to treat cancer, but for all the other chronic diseases that could possibly be cured or improved with this new and innovative treatment.
 I decided to invest in our family’s future.

 Cord blood stem cells are not just for your baby.
 It’s really an investment for the whole family.
 Virtually all mothers and about half of siblings will be a suitable match for baby’s stem cells.
 And while the chance that any family member will use the cord blood for cancer treatment is very low, the likelihood that it could be used to treat a variety of other diseases is considerable.
 The list of such diseases is growing every year as researchers study this fascinating field.

 Cardiovascular disease (heart attacks and strokes) is the number one cause of death.
-If stem cell treatments become a viable and routine option for preventing and treating cardiovascular disease, then having banked stem cells will be an enormous advantage.
+If stem cell treatments become a viable and routine option for preventing and treating cardiovascular disease, then cord blood stem cell banking will be an enormous advantage.
 If researchers continue to show stem cells’ ability to regenerate damaged or diseased brain tissue, then the possibility for treating neurological conditions such as MS, Parkinson’s Disease and Alzheimer’s is exciting.
 Diabetes is another disease that is affecting more and more people.
 If stem cells could regenerate new pancreas tissue, millions of people could benefit.
 Who knows where we’ll be with stem cell treatments in 10 or 20 years?

 During my pediatric training I spent two months in the Children’s Hospital Bone Marrow Transplant ward.
 I watched numerous kids undergo these transplants.
 Kids who used their own bone marrow, or a family member’s marrow, faired much better.
-This is one reason I decided to bank my child's cord blood.
+This is one reason I decided to participate in cord blood stem cell banking.
 It provides some peace of mind that if ever our family is faced with such a challenge, we will have better treatment options available to us.

-Deciding whether or not to bank your baby's cord blood is a personal decision and a financial commitment.
+Deciding whether or not to participate in cord blood stem cell banking is a personal decision and a financial commitment.
 But parents only have one chance with each child to take advantage of this technology.
 You can enroll anytime during your pregnancy, but the earlier you do so, the more time you and your labor attendant have to receive the collection kit.
-When choosing where to store your child's cord blood cells, it’s important to ask questions and research your decision carefully.
+When choosing a cord blood stem cell banking facility, it’s important to ask questions and research your decision carefully.
 Make sure the choice you make is as serious about storing the cord blood cells as you are.

 Donating Cord Blood to a Public Bank

-Parents who choose not to bank their baby's cord blood through a private bank should strongly consider donating it to a public bank.
+Parents who choose not to use a private cord blood stem cell banking facility should strongly consider donating it to a public bank.
 There are several around the country, and some hospitals have programs set up for parents to donate.
 This makes the stem cells available to anyone who matches, and there is a huge need for this worldwide.
 Parents can investigate this option at their birth hospital.
 Donated units, however, are almost never available to the donating family if the need should arise.